gvwilson/btt/src/motivation/index.md

 ---
+blank: True
 title: "Motivation"
-tag: "FIXME"
+tag: "What gets people to learn or prevents them from learning?"
 syllabus:
 - FIXME
 ---

 One of the strongest predictors of whether or not a neurotypical adult learns something is whether they are intrinsically motivated to learn it, i.e., whether they're learning it to satisfy their own goals.